bayerf42/Lox68k/doc/grammar.md

 * `$` prefix for hexadecimal integer literals
 * `%` prefix for binary integer literals
 * anonymous functions as expressions `fun (params*) {block}`
-* prefix `..` before last parameter name for vararg parameter in function declaration
+* prefix `..` before last parameter name for rest parameter in function declaration
 * prefix `..` before argument to unpack list into arguments in function call
 * Real numbers with exponential part
 * postfix `@` to read key part of a hashtable iterator entry